dploeger/django-restviews/README.md

 you have to call the function "rv.registerAction" with a name for the action, the javascript function and an array of arguments.

-Inside the argument, these special strings are handled:
+Inside the arguments, these special strings are recognized and properly
+replaced:

 * \_item - a Javascript object with the object data of the selected row
 * \_grid - the name of the grid of the selected row

 Afterwards, you supply the "action"-parameter inside the {{ restviews_grid
 }}-template tag.
-This parameter consists of comma-separated (", ")-values that each contain multiple parameters separated by a colon (":"):
+This parameter consists of pipe-separated ("|") -values that each contain multiple parameters separated by a slash ("/"):

 * the name of the action (as specified in the call to rv.registerAction)
 * a label for the button